Now on Mac — start your 60-day free trial.

 How do I edit an item I already created in the Finish Schedule?

-To create a new category (in addition to the default categories in the app)go to the Project Dashboard, and navigate to the specific project then select into Finish Schedule.
+To create or edit a category (in addition to the default categories in the app) navigate to Tools within the specific project dashboard.
+Click on the drop down menu arrow on the Finish Schedule heading, and select Category Management.

 1. Category Name (ex.
 Plumbing Fixtures)